molmod/openmm-tutorial-msbs/README.md

 Weaknesses:

+- :warning: The installation procedure is fragile.
+It is not guaranteed to work.
 - Your laptop must remain powered on during the calculations and your network connection cannot drop.
   Especially when connected through Eduroam, this can be challenging.
 - Output files are deleted after closing your notebook session.